JoDehli/PyLoxone/README.md

 #### This release works for the version 0.103.0 and newer!!

 ## Manual installation
-1. Download and copy all files into your `config/www` directory.
+1. Download the zip file and extract  all files into your `config` directory.
-2. Add the following section to your `config.yaml` and restart:
+2. Add the following section to your `configuration.yaml` and restart:

 ```yaml
 loxone: